-Eat: JUMS (Anglesea), Bottle of Milk (Lorne), Apollo Bay Bakery (Apollo Bay), Great Ocean Road Gin (Aireys Inlet)
+Eat: Bottle of Milk (Lorne), Apollo Bay Bakery (Apollo Bay), Great Ocean Road Gin (Aireys Inlet)

 The Macedon Ranges is one of those areas where you’re like, “This is why I live in Victoria”.
 Hop on the Calder Freeway from Melbourne and stretch your legs in Woodend.
-You’re going to see major mountain ranges, plenty of vineyards and heaps of cows along this scenic drive (and you’ll realise why so many city folk flocked here during 2021).
-Make it an overnight road trip during the Autumn months (the foliage up here is insane) and find a snug bed-and-breakfast to hibernate in.
+You’re going to see mountain ranges, plenty of Gold Rush towns and heaps of cows along this scenic drive (and you’ll realise why so many city folk flocked here during 2021).
+Make it an overnight road trip during the Autumn months (the foliage up there is insane) and find a snug bed-and-breakfast to hibernate in.
 Bring your appetite, there’s a bunch of local eateries along the way, not to mention wineries too.
-Fitness types: make sure you squeeze in a dawn hike at Hanging Rock (no picnics—you don't wanna push your luck).
+Fitness types: make sure you squeeze in a dawn hike at Hanging Rock, that sunrise won’t watch itself.